/ / / / / / / /

 • Artificial Intelligence

 See publications for details.
-Biologically plausible neural networks, artificial neural networks, self-organisation. genetic algorithms, cellular-automata, artificial-life.
+Biologically inspired neural networks, artificial neural networks, self-organisation. genetic algorithms, cellular-automata, artificial-life.

 • Code generation